 The ring of the bell from the front counter outside put our conversation to a halt, a customer was ready.
 Elena got up and took a business card from her desk.

 “Please, be careful, Cole.
-If you need anything contact me,” Elena said.
+If you need anything contact me,” Wendy said.

 I left the Red Fawn slightly satisfied.
 Ghosts; never believed in them.
 Something happened to Sandy, but it wasn’t supernatural.